 In Ohio, there are three levels of appeals, so it is possible to appeal the decision to a higher level more than once.
 At each point, it is necessary to appear for the hearing and to state your case.
-During the appeals process, an experienced Ohio workers’ compensation attorney can provide valuable guidance, as well as help tell your story and provide compelling evidence for the approval of a claim.
+During the appeals process, an experienced Ohio workers’ compensation attorney can provide valuable guidance about telling your story and provide compelling evidence for approving of a claim.

 Important Tips for Filing an Ohio Workers’ Compensation Claim

-While facing the workers’ compensation claims process can feel overwhelming, the process is manageable and can be used to obtain vital benefits.
+While facing the workers’ compensation claims process can feel overwhelming, the process is manageable and can result in vital benefits.
 To help support your claim, it is important to:

 - Seek medical treatment.
 Obviously, your health is the most important thing.
-Seek care for an injury as soon as possible.
+Seek care for an injury soon.
 This not only protects you and your family, it also supports your claim that your injury is real and inhibits your ability to work.

 - Make your reports in writing.
-With these records, it is easier to prove that an injury is work-related and prevents an employer or insurer from claiming an injured worker missed a deadline.
+With these records, it is easier to prove that an injury is work-related and prevents an employer or the BWC from claiming an injured worker missed a deadline.

 - Complete the FROI.
-While it is possible that an MCO or a medical provider will complete this step, don’t count on them to do so.
+While maybe an MCO or a medical provider will complete this step, don’t count on them to do so.

 - Appeal promptly.
 If you need to appeal a claim denial, you need to act quickly before the deadline runs out.

 If you or someone you love has suffered an injury at work, you may be eligible for workers’ compensation benefits.
-The process to obtain these benefits does work and can provide the vital care and financial support your family needs during a difficult time.
+The process to obtain these benefits works and can provide the vital care and financial support your family needs during a difficult time.
 To learn more about your options and how to obtain Ohio workers’ compensation benefits, call our workers' compensation law office in Upper Arlington, OH.
 Talk to a member of our team, and schedule a free, no-obligation consultation today.